saiashok0981/portfolioproject/README.md

 Tools Used: Python (Pandas, NumPy, Matplotlib, Seaborn)

-- Imported and processed movie dataset using libraries like Pandas and NumPy.
+* Imported and processed movie dataset using libraries like Pandas and NumPy.
-- Converted column data types (e.g., changing object types to numeric for analysis).
+* Converted column data types (e.g., changing object types to numeric for analysis).
-- Identified and removed duplicate records to ensure data accuracy.
+* Identified and removed duplicate records to ensure data accuracy.
-- Created scatter plots to visualize relationships between key variables (e.g., budget vs. revenue).
+* Created scatter plots to visualize relationships between key variables (e.g., budget vs. revenue).
-- Analyzed trends to understand patterns in movie performance.
+* Analyzed trends to understand patterns in movie performance.
-- Built a correlation table using a heatmap to identify strong relationships between features.
+* Built a correlation table using a heatmap to identify strong relationships between features.
-- Derived insights on factors influencing movie success using data visualization. 🚀
+* Derived insights on factors influencing movie success using data visualization. 🚀

+4️⃣ Project Name - Layoff Data Analysis

+Tools Used: MySQL (CTEs, Window Functions, Aggregations)

+* Imported and processed layoff dataset using SQL queries.
+* Created staging tables and applied row numbering to remove duplicate records.
+* Standardized data fields (e.g., trimming company names, unifying industry labels).
+* Handled missing values by cross-referencing related records.
+* Performed exploratory data analysis to identify trends in layoffs by company, industry, country, and year.
+* Used window functions to calculate rolling totals and rank top companies by layoffs.
+* Extracted key insights into workforce reductions across different sectors and time periods. 🚀

 How to Use This Repository
 1) Clone this repository: git clone https://github.com/saiashok0981/portfolioproject.git